liammcluckie/Low-Tide-Surf-Club/TESTING.md

 ### Syntax Testing

-Continually throughout the project I would test my code through both W3C validators to ensure everything was correct before moving on.
-Once the project was completed everything was ran through once more to check, all code has passed with no errors as seen in below.
+Continually throughout the project I would test my code through both the W3C validators to ensure syntax was correct before moving on.
+Once the project was completed all code was ran through once more to check, all code has passed with no errors as seen in below.

 [HTML Validation Results](testing/html-validation.pdf)